fanconic/colon_cancer_segmentation/README.md

 - `run.sh`: Script to train the U-Net on the leonhard
 - `train.py`: Main training loop in PyTorch
+- `cross-validation`: Script to elaborate on the most suited model configuration
 - `settings.py`: Settings for paths, hyperparameters and variables

 ### Source Code Directory Tree